uptonking/note4yaoo/lib-db-tinybase-community.md

 - I’m my limited experience, a reliable CRDT implementation necessitates a CRDT-first design baked into the core of any data / transaction model.
 Like I’ve heard some game developers say- multiplayer needs to come first because tacking it onto a single player game is a nightmare.

+- 🤔 What are the gaps relative to something like PouchDB?
-- I really aspire to some sort of CRDT implementation that can be considered a bit more state-of-the-art
+  - Honestly, just my personal confidence currently.
+There's very basic locking and store-wide read-write.
+I really aspire(渴望, 有志于) to some sort of CRDT implementation that can be considered a bit more state-of-the-art and tolerant to the innumerable challenges of that problem.
 - I think that CRDT and OTs are a bit overkill for TinyBase.
 Most apps are not text editors or figma.
 Most apps are just forms.
-The general solution for forms is to track which fields on a record have been modified by the user.
-The user’s change is the source truth and never gets overwritten by the network.
-Other fields are free to be updated collaboratively from the network.
+  - The general solution for forms is to track which fields on a record have been modified by the user.
+  - The user’s change is the source truth and never gets overwritten by the network.
+  - Other fields are free to be updated collaboratively from the network.
 Once the user has synced that field it is free to be updated by the network.
-This kind of solution can be built on top of TinyBase without CRDTs.
+  - This kind of solution can be built on top of TinyBase without CRDTs.

 - The main limitation I see with tiny base is that it has to load all data in one batch and modifying any record results in the whole data store being persisted to disk.
 Surely this can’t scale well…
   - The data is in memory, and the persistence strategy is kind of up to you.
 So it would scale reasonably if you put the sync/persist on a different schedule to the UI - perhaps when the browser is idle.